RakuJa/ITTS_Teaching_Material/README.md

 1. Java Example on how to use Maven to download dependencies;
 2. Java Client-Server App using TCP to play a simple "ping" "pong" game;
 3. Java Client-Server App using UDP to play a simple "ping" "pong" game;
-4. Java Example on how to use HTTPClient to use REST APIs
+4. Java Example on how to use HTTPClient to interact with REST APIs

 ## 4
 1. Java Example on how to implement producer/consumer algorithm